 CHAR pads blank spaces to a maximum length, whereas VARCHAR2 does not pad blank spaces.

-The main difference between Unique Key and Primary Key are:
+The main difference between Unique Key and Primary Key is:

 |Unique Key||Primary Key|